UweSchoening/dl_nn_summary/README.md

 ---

     Disclaimer: No guarantee for correctnes or completeness.
 No official summary.
+Figures from the lecture.

 ---